Communications with the Public

 • New member firm (first year): file broadly used retail communications 10 business days before first use.

-• Established firms file within 10 business days of first use when a retail piece covers registered investment companies (mutual funds, ETFs, closed-end funds), variable products, fund rankings, or bond fund volatility ratings.
+• Established firms file within 10 business days of first use when a retail piece covers registered investment companies (mutual funds, ETFs, closed-end funds), variable products, or bond fund volatility ratings.

-• Everything else that is a retail communication still needs principal pre-approval, just no filing.
+• Everything else that is a retail communication still needs principal pre-approval unless it is one of the exempt pieces, just no filing.

-• Fair, balanced, good faith; identify the firm; no false, exaggerated, promissory, or misleading claims; no performance predictions.
+• Fair, balanced, good faith; retail communications and correspondence name the firm (blind recruiting ads excepted); no false, exaggerated, promissory, or misleading claims; no performance predictions.

-• Retail pieces must label hypothetical or back-tested returns as such and disclose paid testimonials.
+• Retail pieces must label hypothetical or back-tested returns as such.
+Every testimonial needs the not-representative and no-guarantee disclosures; one paid more than $100 must also say it was paid.

 • Municipal bond interest is federally tax-exempt but may be state-taxable for out-of-state investors: "tax-free" alone can mislead.